keyuraval/Galorie/README.md

-Galry clone using HTML CSS and JavaScript
+Galry clone using HTML CSS and JavaScript made for internship assignment